feligones/colombian_food_prices/app/README.md

 ## 2-Step Forecasting Method
 ### First-Step: Deterministic Model
 Each raw prices time series is de-trended and de-seasonalized by fitting a time deterministic model using Linear Regression.
-Here the inputs are a bias term, seasonal dummies for each-but-one month and 2nd order time deterministic features.
+Here the inputs are a bias term, seasonal dummies for each-but-one month and 2nd order time deterministic trend features.

 $$P_{it} = \beta_{i0} + \Theta_i*sea\_dum_t + \alpha_{i}t  + \gamma_{i} t^2$$

-Following [Hyndman, R.J., & Athanasopoulos, G. (2021)](https://otexts.com/fpp3/stlfeatures.html), STL decomposition allows us to measure the strenght of trend and seasonality in each time series and, therefore, determine if this components should be controlled for.
+Following [Hyndman, R.J., & Athanasopoulos, G. (2021)](https://otexts.com/fpp3/stlfeatures.html), STL decomposition allows us to measure the strenght of trend and seasonality in each time series and determine if these components should be controlled for.
 Recall that the decomposition is written as:

 $$P_t = T_t + S_t + R_t$$